 These were our impressions:

 Nada-ku: The land here was affordable but all were up steep inclines.
-I did not want to have to climb up a massive hill every day, especially in the summer, and the land we looked at were all far from the station, so that was ruled out.
+I did not want to have to climb up a massive hill every day, especially in the summer, and all the land we looked at were all far from the station, so that was ruled out.

 Higashi Nada-ku: I liked this area the best.
 Many homes were a bit of a walk-up but didn’t seem as bad compared to Nada-ku.
 Most of the land for sale had a view of the harbor and within a ten-minute walk to a train station.
-There’s also a school in this area that we would like to send our daughter to if we ended moving there.
+There’s also a school in this area that we would like to send our daughter to if we end up moving there.
 The land here, though, is quite expensive.